Entertaining way to immerse yourself in a language

 Lingopie Spanish Review

 Spanish is one of the most popular languages to learn, so I was hoping Lingopie would have a lot of Spanish content – and it does!
-In addition to TV shows and movies, you can also listen to Spanish-language podcasts on Lingopie.
-You can find documentaries, short films, and even kids shows.
+In addition to TV shows and movies, you can listen to Spanish-language podcasts on Lingopie.
+There are also documentaries, short films, and even kids shows.

-The best part is that Lingopie has Spanish content from all over.
+Lingopie has Spanish content from all many different countries.
 You can find shows from Costa Rica, Argentina, Mexico, Colombia, Spain, and more.

 If you’re interested in exploring more ways to learn the language, you can check out other Spanish learning apps.